KitCognac/PowerQueryToSQL/README.md

 ## Limitation
  - Unexpected import Data when user hover queries in Queries&Connection Task Pane
  - Slow compared to insert Bulk because rely on SQL Server implicit conversion from string and multiple SQL Files Reading.

+## Usage
+- This function works best and fast for importing data under 100k rows.
+- Create and bind a User-Defined Parameter to IS_START Parameter of this function.
+After import job are done, set that parameter to NO so that all import job can not import any data when hover over queries in Queries&Connection Task Pane or when PQ trying to download preview.
+- Please cross-check after import and report any strange phenomenon like duplicated imported data or DDL&DML not exec.